 D0 through D7 are the data lines.
 Whenever an address is called from the SNES onto the EPROM A (and BA) pins, an 8-bit word is placed on the data lines and read by the SNES.
 So, it makes sense that D0 on the EPROM connects to D0 on the cartridge connector, and so on.

-The /OE pin on the EPROM (output enable) is usually connected to the /CART pin on the cartridge connector, because we want the EPROM to output data whenever the SNES is requesting cartridge data.
+The /OE pin on the EPROM (output enable) is usually connected to the /RD pin (read data) on the cartridge connector, because we want the EPROM to output data whenever the SNES is requesting cartridge data.
 The only instance where the /OE pin is connected elsewhere is when you have a LoROM board with SRAM.
 In this instance, we connect the /OE pin to a specific output of an on-board ‘139 decoder.
 This seems weird right now, but I’ll explain it further on.

 All that leaves is the address lines, A0 through A23.
 As it happens, EPROM pins A0 through A14 are all connected to their respective pins on the cartridge connector.
 And on HiROM boards, this continues with A15, A16 (which connects to BA0), A17 (BA1), etc.